jlan84/cross-validation-assignment/notes.md

 Notes:

 * Ordering by R^2 is equivalent to ordering by RSS, which is equivalent to ordering by MSE.
 The model with the highest R^2 also has the lowest RSS and the lowest MSE.
 * We often will use RSS as our metric.
-MSE has the advantage that it is normalized by the number of datapoints.
+MSE has the advantage that it is normalized by the number of data points.
 R^2 has the benefit that it is normalized to be from 0 to 1.

 Note that R^2 will improve (increase) as we add more predictors and encourage overfitting.
-There are some additonal metrics that we can use that will penalize number of features.
+There are some additional metrics that we can use that will penalize number of features.

 **Adjusted R^2**, **AIC** and **BIC** are defined as follows: